bxparks/AceSegment/DEVELOPER.md

 * `HardSpiFastInterface`
     * hardware SPI using `digitalWriteFast` for controlling the LatchPin
 * `SoftTmiInterface`
-    * software implmentation of the TM1637 protocol similar to I2C
+    * software implementation of the TM1637 protocol similar to I2C
 * `SoftTmiFastInterface`
     * same as `SoftTmiInterface` but using `digitalWriteFast` library

 ## LED Modules

 * Direct
-    * All LedMatrix segment and digit pins are directly connect to the the microcontroller.
+    * All LedMatrix segment and digit pins are directly connect to the microcontroller.
     * The segment pins have current limiting resistors.
     * There may transistors on the digit pins to enable higher current.